fakufaku/Septimus/README.md

 ========

-[Septimus](https://en.wikipedia.org/wiki/Septimus_%28praenomen%29) is a driver board to control large seven segments displays.
+[Septimus](https://en.wikipedia.org/wiki/Septimus_%28praenomen%29) is a driver board to control large (2.3 inches) seven segments displays.
 It is designed for four characters and has its own step-up converter to produce the large voltage needed by the large seven segments displays.